What is the process for making a warranty claim on undercarriage parts for excavators?

 Evidence Type What to Capture Why It Helps

-Photos (Clear, high-res) - The failed part (overall view on the machine)
+Photos (Clear, high resolution) - The failed part (overall view in the machine)

 Shows the exact nature and location of the failure.
-Helps my team identify the part and analyze the failure mode.
+Helps my team identify the part and analyze the mode of failure.

 Videos - The part failing during operation (if safe)

-- Unusual noises (like a squealing idler or clicking roller)
+- Unusual noises (like a idler wheel squeaking or a roller clicking)

-Provides dynamic context that photos can't.
-Captures sound and operational problems.
+Provides dynamic context that photos can’t.
+Captures sound and operational issues.

 Written Description - What happened? (e.g., "track link cracked")

 - When did it happen?
-(Date and machine hours)
+(Machine date and hours)

-- What were the working conditions? (e.g., soft soil, sand, rocky ground)
+- What were the working conditions? (e.g., soft ground, sand, rocky terrain)

 Gives the technical team the full story to analyze the root cause.

-When you provide this level of detail, you're not just submitting a claim; you're submitting a technical report 7.
-It shows you are a professional partner, and it allows me to get you a solution faster.
+When you provide this level of detail, you're not just submitting a claim; you're presenting a technical report 7.
+It shows you’re a professional partner, and it lets me get you a solution faster.

 Will I need to send the defective part back to the factory in China for inspection?

-The supplier wants the part back.
-This sounds expensive and slow, and your machine is already down.
-This is sometimes necessary, but let's explore why and what to expect.
+Your supplier wants the part back.
+This sounds costly and slow, and your machine is already down.
+This is sometimes necessary, but let’s explore why and what to expect.

 It depends on the case.
-For a major or unusual failure, I might request the part back for my engineers to analyze.
-However, for many common issues, clear photos and data are often enough.
+For a major or unusual failure, they might ask for the part to be returned for my engineers to analyze.
+However, for many common problems, clear photos and data are usually enough.

-My goal is to get your machine running again.
-I do not want to waste your time or money on shipping heavy parts across the world.
-But my engineers must have the right data.
+My goal is to get your machine back up and running.
+I don’t want to waste your time or money shipping heavy parts around the world.
+But my engineers must have the correct data.

-I typically only ask for a part to be returned in a few specific situations:
+I only ask for a part to be returned in some specific situations:

-1. The Failure is Unclear: The photos and videos don't tell the full story.
-My team needs to perform lab tests, like checking material hardness, a metallographic analysis 8 to see the steel's grain structure, or a chemical composition test.
+1. The Failure Isn’t Clear: Photos and videos don’t tell the full story.
+My team needs to perform lab tests, like checking the material hardness, a metallographic analysis 8 to see the steel grain structure, or a chemical composition test.

-2. It's a New or Unusual Issue: If we see a failure mode we haven't seen before, we need the part to find the root cause.
-This isn't just for your claim; it's to improve our manufacturing process for all future products.
+2. It’s a New or Unusual Problem: If we encounter a failure mode we’ve never seen before, we need the part to find the root cause.
+This isn’t just for your claim; it’s to improve our manufacturing process for all future products.

-3. The Value is High: For a very expensive or large component, a hands-on inspection is often required by our quality control policy.
+3. The Value is High: For a very expensive or large component, physical inspection is often required according to our quality control policy.

 This inspection step is critical.
-I had a case once with a large batch of idlers where a buyer was concerned about our internal inspection.
+I once had a case with a large batch of idler wheels where a buyer was concerned about our internal inspection.
 This is a valid concern.
 As a professional buyer, you want transparency.
-We agreed to send a sample part to a mutually recognized, third-party testing lab 9.
+We agreed to send a sample part to a third-party testing lab 9 we both recognized.
 I encourage this level of partnership.
-It builds trust and ensures the results are fair and objective.
+It builds trust and ensures results are fair and objective.

-This is a very important question, and the answer should be in your supplier's written warranty policy 10.
-You should check this before you buy.
+This is an important question, and the answer should be in your supplier’s written warranty policy 10.
+You should check this before purchasing.

 At Dingtai, our policy is clear:

-• If the part is found to be non-defective (e.g., the failure was due to improper installation or extreme impact), the customer is responsible for the shipping costs.
+• If the part is determined to not be defective (e.g., failure was due to incorrect installation or extreme impact), the customer is responsible for shipping costs.

-This is why providing good digital evidence first is so important.
-In many cases, it can save both of us the cost and time of shipping.
+That’s why it’s so important to provide good digital evidence upfront.
+In many cases, we can save both of us the shipping time and cost.

 Table 2: Inspection Scenarios and Responsibilities

-Clear Defect High-quality photos, videos, and data submitted.
-N/A. Claim is often approved based on digital evidence.
+Clear Defect Submit high-quality photos, videos, and data.
+N/A. The claim is often approved based on digital evidence.

-Unclear Failure Supplier requests the part back for factory inspection.
+Unclear Failure Supplier requests the part return for factory inspection.
 Check Policy.
-Often, the supplier pays if the defect is confirmed.
+Often, the supplier pays if a defect is confirmed.

-Disputed Failure Customer or supplier suggests a 3rd-party lab.
+Disputed Failure Customer or supplier suggests third-party lab testing.
 Check Policy.
 Costs may be split or paid by the party found at fault.

-If I ask you to send a part back, it's because I take the failure seriously.
-We want to find the root cause and stand behind our product.
+If I ask you to return a part, it’s because I take the failure seriously.
+We want to find the root cause and back up our product.

-How long does the supplier typically take to evaluate and respond to a warranty claim?
+How long does it typically take for the supplier to evaluate and respond to a warranty claim?

-You've sent your claim.
-Now you're waiting, and your machine is down.
+You’ve submitted your claim.
+Now you’re waiting, and your machine is down.
 The timeline varies, but here’s what influences the speed.

 From my side at Dingtai, a simple claim with clear evidence can be resolved in days.
 A complex case needing inspection might take weeks.
 The key factor is always the quality of the information you provide upfront.

-I know that for buyers like David, downtime is lost money.
-A fast, clear response is just as important as the quality of the part itself.
-The claim process is a test of the supplier's service.
+I know for buyers like David, downtime means lost money.
+A quick and clear response is just as important as the quality of the part itself.
+The claims process is a test of the supplier’s service.

-In my experience, 90% of all delays are caused by one thing: missing information.
+In my experience, 90% of delays are caused by one thing: missing information.

-• Incomplete Claim Forms: This is the number one problem.
-I've seen it happen so many times.
-A customer fills out the claim form but forgets the machine's operating hours or the part's installation date.
-My team has to stop, write an email, and wait for a reply.
+• Incomplete Claim Forms: This is the number one issue.
+I’ve seen it happen so many times.
+A customer fills out the claim form but forgets the machine’s operating hours or the part’s installation date.
+My team has to stop, write an email, and wait for a response.
 That simple omission can add a week to the process.
-I learned this the hard way myself in a previous role—I missed a date and had my own claim delayed.
+I learned this the hard way in a previous role: I missed a date, and my own claim was delayed.

-• Poor Evidence: Blurry photos or a vague description like "part broke" force my team to become detectives.
-We have to email back and ask for the very evidence we discussed in the first section.
+• Poor Evidence: Blurry photos or vague descriptions like “the part broke” force my team to become detectives.
+We have to send an email back and ask for the same evidence we discussed in the first section.

 • Delayed Notification: Waiting to report the problem is another major issue.
 Most warranties have a time limit for reporting a failure (e.g., within 30 days of discovery).
-I once had a client wait two months to report a cracked track link.
-Our policy, like many, requires prompt notification.
-He almost lost his claim.
-As soon as you see a problem, contact your supplier.
+I once had a customer wait two months to report a cracked track link.
+Our policy, like many others, requires immediate notification.
+They almost lost their claim.
+As soon as you spot a problem, contact your supplier.

 How to Speed Up Your Claim

 You have a lot of control over the timeline.
-Here are my personal tips for getting the fastest possible resolution.
+Here are my personal tips for the fastest resolution possible.

-1. Be Prepared (Insight #4): Don't wait for a failure.
-I keep digital copies of everything for my own purchases: invoices, warranty cards, even key chat logs with sales about warranty terms.
-I once lost a physical warranty card but proved my case with a saved chat record and a payment transfer slip.
+1. Be Prepared (Tip #4): Don’t wait for a failure.
+I keep digital copies of everything for my own purchases: invoices, warranty cards, even key chat records with sales about warranty terms.
+I once lost a physical warranty card, but I proved my case with a saved chat record and proof of payment transfer.
 Scan and save your documents.

-2. Communicate Clearly (Insight #3): When you first contact your supplier, be precise.
-Give them the part model, purchase date, and a clear, brief description of the fault.
-Then, ask this key question: "What is the complete list of documents and information you need from me to process this?"
-This one question avoids so much back-and-forth.
+2. Communicate Clearly (Tip #3): When contacting your supplier for the first time, be precise.
+Give them the part model, purchase date, and a clear, brief description of the failure.
+Then ask this key question: “What’s the full list of documents and information you need from me to process this?”
+This question avoids so many exchanges.

-3. Fill Everything Out (Insight #6): When you get the claim form, fill out every single box.
-Double-check it against your records.
+3. Complete Everything (Tip #6): When you receive the claim form, fill every field.
+Verify it with your records.
 A complete form lets my team start their analysis immediately.

 A good supplier will be transparent about their timeline.
-If I receive a complex claim, I will tell my customer, "Thank you for the information.
-Our engineers are reviewing this.
-We expect to have an answer for you in 5-7 business days."
-A bad supplier just goes silent.
+If I receive a complex claim, I’ll tell my customer, “Thanks for the information.
+Our engineers are reviewing it.
+We expect to have an answer for you in 5-7 business days.”
+A bad supplier just stays silent.

-You are a distributor, like David Miller.
-The failure happened on your customer's machine, not yours.
-Getting the right data from your team or your end-user is vital.
+You’re a distributor, like David Miller.
+The failure occurred in your customer’s machine, not yours.
+Getting the correct data from your team or end user is crucial.

-As a manufacturer, I find that maintenance records are the most powerful documents you can provide.
-They show my team that the machine was cared for properly, which helps point directly to a product defect.
+As a manufacturer, I find maintenance records to be the most powerful documents you can provide.
+They show my team that the machine was properly cared for, which helps point directly to a product defect.

 Underground construction site with machinery and laptop.

 This is especially true for undercarriage parts.
-The life of a track chain, rollers, and idlers depends heavily on proper maintenance, like checking bolt torque, track tension, and lubrication 9.
+The lifespan of a track chain, rollers, and idler wheels depends heavily on proper maintenance, such as checking bolt torque, track tension, and lubrication.

 The Power of Maintenance Records

 When I review a claim, one of the first things I look for is the cause.
-If maintenance records are missing, a supplier might argue that the failure was due to poor maintenance, not a defect.
-For example, a track that is too tight puts extreme stress on all components and can cause premature failure.
+If maintenance records are missing, a supplier could argue that the failure was due to poor maintenance, not a defect.
+For example, an over-tightened track puts extreme stress on all components and can cause premature failure.

-But if you provide a service log showing the track tension was checked and adjusted according to the OEM manual 10 every 50 hours, your case becomes very strong.
-It's hard for a supplier to deny a valid defect claim when faced with proof of proper care.
+But if you provide a service record showing that track tension was checked and adjusted according to the OEM manual every 50 hours, your case becomes very strong.
+It’s hard for a supplier to deny a valid defect claim when faced with proof of proper care.

-Before I even start a claim, I review the warranty terms (Insight #1).
+Before even starting a claim, I review the warranty terms (Tip #1).
 They almost always state that the warranty is void if the part failed due to improper maintenance or installation.
-Your service department's records are your proof that you and your customer held up your end of the bargain.
+Your service department records are your proof that you and your customer did your part.

-For my professional distributor clients, I recommend they create a standard "Claim File Checklist" for their service teams.
-When a failure happens, their team knows exactly what to collect.
+For my professional distributor clients, I recommend creating a standard “Claim File Checklist” for your service teams.
+When a failure happens, your team knows exactly what to collect.

-Table 3: Claim File Checklist for Distributors & Service Teams
+Table 3: Claim File Checklist for Distributors and Service Teams

-Proof of Purchase Shows ownership, part, and purchase date.
-(Insight #4) Scan and save this the day you sell it.
+Proof of Purchase Shows ownership, the part, and the purchase date.
+(Tip #4) Scan and save it the day you sell it.

 Warranty Policy Defines coverage, terms, and claim period.
-(Insight #1) Have this on file for every part you sell.
+(Tip #1) Keep it filed for every part you sell.

-Part & Machine Details Part No., Serial No. / Machine Model, Serial No., Total Hours.
-Get photos of the machine's serial plate and the part number.
+Part and Machine Details Part number, machine serial/model number, total hours.
+Take photos of the machine’s serial plate and part number.

-Failure Report Date of failure, hours on the part (if known).
-(Insight #3) Train your team to do this immediately.
+Failure Report Date of failure, part’s hours of use (if known).
+(Tip #3) Train your team to do this immediately.

 Failure Evidence Clear photos and videos (as discussed).
-(Insight #2) This is non-negotiable.
-No evidence, no claim.
+(Tip #2) This is non-negotiable.
+Without evidence, there’s no claim.

-Service/Maintenance Logs Proof of regular checks (tension, lube, torque).
-This is your strongest supporting document.
-It proves proper care.
+Service/Maintenance Records Proof of regular checks (track tension, lubrication, torque).
+This is your strongest backup document.
+Proves proper care.

 Operator Statement A brief note on what the machine was doing.
-Helps rule out improper operation (e.g., "tracking in soft soil, heard a pop").
+Helps to rule out improper operation (e.g., “moving on soft ground, heard a pop”).

-When a distributor sends me a file with all of these items, I know they are a true partner.
-It makes my job easy.
-I can see the purchase date, see the part, see the failure, and see the maintenance history.
-I can approve that claim quickly and confidently.
-This is what builds the long-term trust that my business and yours are built on.
+When a distributor sends me a file with all these items, I know they’re a true partner.
+It makes my job easier.
+I can see the purchase date, identify the part, understand the failure, and review the maintenance history.
+I can approve that claim quickly and securely.
+This is what builds long-term trust in the business relationship.

 Conclusion

-Filing a warranty claim doesn't have to be difficult.
-With good organization, clear evidence, and prompt communication, you can resolve issues quickly and get your equipment back to work.
+Filing a warranty claim doesn’t have to be difficult.
+With good organization, clear evidence, and immediate communication, you can resolve issues quickly and get your team back to work.

 Footnotes

-8. Understanding the role of metallographic analysis in diagnosing undercarriage part defects. ↩︎
+8. Detailed role of metallographic analysis in metal component failure investigations. ↩︎

 Free Quote & Information Request